 Mind is not interested in knowing the truth.
 It simply bifurcates concepts, as useful or useless, to create duality.
 Therefore, the mind will always remain skeptical.
 The restlessness is to keep you engaged in the involvement.
 When you’re involved, you’re unaware, detached from your natural state.

 While the intellectual understanding of any concept is essential, the actual understanding happens when the intellect gives up the resistance, and the heart opens.
 The love is felt in the heart.
 One gets a glimpse into the nature of absolute only when the mind is in the state of harmony with “what is.”

 And when this happens, you don’t need any proof because it is your direct experience.
 It happens spontaneously.
 In this experience, the individual disappears, and all that is left is pure-unchanging-empty-awareness or pure love.
 So the nondual bliss (impersonal) is experienced in the dissolution of the ego.

 While I see the world of diversity in appearances, there’s unity or oneness in my heart.
 Behind the facade of duality, we are all one timeless awareness without a second.
-Some of you will accept my awareness concept, and some will discard it as absurd and nonsense.
+Some of you will accept my awareness concept, and some will discard it.
 And that’s okay.

 The Cycle of Pain and Pleasure

 Pain and pleasure are related to thoughts, and thought happens in time.
 The awareness, on the other hand, is timeless.
 It is in the present moment or now.